Word war: In Russia-Ukraine war, information became a weapon

 Like many conspiracy theories, the hoax is rooted in some truth.
 The U.S. has funded biological research in Ukraine, but the labs are not owned by the U.S., and their existence is far from secret.

-The work is part of an initiative called the Biological Threat Reduction Program, which t aims to reduce the likelihood of deadly outbreaks, whether natural or manmade.
+The work is part of an initiative called the Biological Threat Reduction Program, which aims to reduce the likelihood of deadly outbreaks, whether natural or manmade.
 The U.S. efforts date back to work in the 1990s to dismantle the former Soviet Union’s program for weapons of mass destruction.

 EXTENDED WHACK-A-MOLE